 - International Services

 All CGU students have ongoing access to telehealth and teletherapy through Campus.Health, an easy and free service for students to receive quality care online or on their phones, anytime and anywhere students seek it.
-This resource has been expanded through August 2020, to provide uninterrupted support for our students through the summer months.

 Please visit the Student Health Services (SHS) website for more information and regular updates.